profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 193*
 {:.dhp-verse #page50}

-Associating with wise beings is certainly a blessing but it is not always easy.
+Associating with wise beings is certainly a blessing, but it is not always easy.
 Their openness can contrast painfully with our contractedness.
-However, wise beings are also compassionate so it is easier to take the medicine.
+However, wise beings are also compassionate, so it is easier to take the medicine.
 Eventually we feel grateful.
 After his enlightenment the Buddha felt so much gratitude for his previous teachers that one of the first things he did was try to find them and